b-lukaszuk/BS_wJ_eng/contents/diffusion.md

     println("Estimated execution time of the program:")
     print("$(rnd2(DURATION_SEC)) seconds or $(rnd2(DURATION_MIN)) ")
 	println("minutes.")
-    print("WARNING: the screen will flicker ")
+    print("WARNING: the screen may flicker ")
 	println("(Ctrl-C should abort the program).")

     # y(es) - default choice (also with Enter), anything else: no